Cathy Freeman

-Catherine Astrid Salome Freeman OAM (born 16 February 1973) is an Aboriginal Australian former sprinter, who specialised in the 400 metres event.
-Her personal best of 48.63 seconds currently ranks her as the ninth-fastest woman of all time, set while finishing second to Marie-José Pérec's number-four time at the 1996 Olympics.
-She became the Olympic champion for the women's 400 metres at the 2000 Summer Olympics, at which she lit the Olympic Flame.
+Catherine Astrid Salome Freeman OAM (born 16 February 1973) is an Australian former sprinter, who specialised in the 400 metres event.
+Her personal best of 48.63 seconds currently ranks her as the 11th-fastest woman of all time, set while finishing second to Marie-José Pérec's number-six time at the 1996 Olympics.
+She became the Olympic champion for the women's 400 metres at the 2000 Summer Olympics, at which she had lit the Olympic Flame.

-Freeman was the first Australian Indigenous person to become a Commonwealth Games gold medalist at age 16 in 1990.
+Freeman was the first female Indigenous Australian to become a Commonwealth Games gold medalist at age 16 in 1990.
 The year 1994 was her breakthrough season.
 At the 1994 Commonwealth Games in Canada, Freeman won gold in both the 200 m and 400 m.
 She also won the silver medal at the 1996 Olympics and came first at the 1997 World Championships in the 400 m event.
 In 1998, Freeman took a break from running due to injury.
 She returned from injury in form with a first-place finish in the 400 m at the 1999 World Championships.
 She announced her retirement from athletics in 2003.

-In 2007, she founded the Cathy Freeman Foundation.
+In 2007, she founded the Cathy Freeman Foundation, which changed names twice (to Community Spirit Foundation and later to Murrup).
+She is of the Kuku-yalanji and Birri-gubba peoples.